UofMontreal-Multiexpo/uom.dat/README.md

 * A description of the Maximum Cumulative Ratio approach providing an example of application, in the file `mcr_approach.html`.
 This one also presents the use of functions for classification data management.

-* An explanation with illustrated examples about the different types of itemsets, in the file `frequent_itemsets.html`.
+* Explanations with illustrated examples about the different types of itemsets, in the file `itemset_mining.html`.

 * The detail of the data structures used by the **TransactionAnalyzer** class (attributes, method parameters and method returns) in the file `types_of_attributes_and_methods_SA.pdf`.